stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 These instances still operate in much the same way as a single EC2 instance

 - Clusters act as a resource pool, aggregating resources such as CPU and memory
-- Clusters are dynamically scalable and mjultiple instances can be used
+- Clusters are dynamically scalable and multiple instances can be used
 - Clusters can only scale in a single region
-- Containers can be scheduled to be deployed across yoru cluster
+- Containers can be scheduled to be deployed across your cluster
 - Instances within the cluster also have a Docker daemon and an ECS agent

-> ECS agents communicate with eachother allowing ECS commands to be translated into Docker commands
+> ECS agents communicate with each other allowing ECS commands to be translated into Docker commands

 ## Elastic Container Registry (ECR)